BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 2. Add Calculated Columns
     a.
 If you want to plug a metric into your control chart that isn't in your raw data, be sure to calculate it as a column.
     b.
-If it's a ratio, you could do this after step three, but if it is something like charges-discounts=net sales, you can do that here.
+If it's a ratio, you could do this after step three, but if it is something like charges - discounts = net sales, you can do that here.

 3. Create a Summary Table
     a.
 This is the step I have found to really simplify the process.
+Having just one row per x-axis data point allows you to simplify the measures you build, so it does add a step and some storage space, but I have found it well worth it so far.
 I don't technically need to do it as my NFL data is already one row per game, but I will do it here for the sake of the example.
     b.
-In the data view, under the Home ribbon, click "New Table" and adapt this code:
+In the data view, under the Home ribbon, click "New Table" and adapt this code to fit your needs:

     ```
     summary_table =